object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 :term:`execution stack` or :term:`interpreter stack`.

-The first frame on the stack contains the execution context for the Python script that the user ran, or for the iPython shell or Jupyter notebook the user was typing into in the case where the user worked interactively.
+The first frame on the stack contains the execution context for the Python script that the user ran or, in the case where the user worked interactively, for the iPython shell or Jupyter notebook into which the user was typing.
 When a function is called, the Python interpreter creates a new stack frame containing the local execution context of that function and pushes it onto the call stack.
 When that function returns, its stack frame is popped from the call stack, leaving the